latk/p5-Util-Underscore/README.md

  *  `Safe::Isa`, which contains convenience functions for `UNIVERSAL`

 Not all functions from those are available, and some have been renamed.

-A trial release can be installed like `cpanm --dev PerlX::Underscore`.

 ## COPYRIGHT AND LICENSE